 After a Traumatic Brain Injury, an Attorney May Be Able to Help

 All types of employers, including those in the construction industry, have a duty to keep their employees safe from harm.
 When an employer fails to take reasonable and necessary precautions, or when those measures are not effective, TBI is an all-too-common result.
 Traumatic brain injuries can come with long-lasting consequences.
 However, injured construction workers and their families are often unsure of what to do after a traumatic brain injury.
 When an accident on a construction site or any other workplace results in a TBI, injured workers or their loved ones should first pursue available benefits and remedies through the employer’s worker’s compensation insurance, if applicable.
 A TBI lawyer in Kentucky can help you determine your rights and guide you in the next steps of receiving justice.
-The experienced personal injury attorneys at Edwards & Kautz have helped many people with TBIs find justice and get the compensation they deserve.
-Contact Edwards & Kautz online or call us at 1-866-795-5087 to schedule a free consultation today.
+The experienced personal injury attorneys at Edwards & Kautz Law Firm have helped many people with TBIs find justice and get the compensation they deserve.
+Contact Edwards & Kautz Law Firm online or call us at 1-866-795-5087 to schedule a free consultation today.